JatinTaiwala/Bike_Sharing_demand_prediction/README.md

-# Bike Sharing Demand Prediction:
+# Helped A Bike Renting Service Predict Their Demand:
 This is a linear regression model that predicts the demand for bike sharing for Boombikes, a bike-sharing company.
 The model uses historical bike rental data along with weather data to make accurate predictions.

 ## Installation